 HowToGetLicensed

-How to Get a Electrician License in Delaware
+How to Get an Electrician License in Delaware

 Last updated: March 1, 2026

 Delaware is a small but strategic market with no sales tax and proximity to major East Coast metros, making it an excellent place to start a career as a electrician.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your electrician license in Delaware is a structured process overseen by the Delaware Division of Professional Regulation — Board of Electrical Examiners.
+Licensing in Delaware is overseen by the Delaware Division of Professional Regulation — Board of Electrical Examiners.
+The process does not require any pre-license education hours.
+You'll need to pass the Delaware Journeyman Electrician Exam (administered by PSI) with a score of at least 70%.

-Delaware requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Delaware does not require any pre-license education hours.
 The total cost is relatively affordable at $175 to $500, including education, application, and exam fees.
 Most aspiring electricians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Electrician in Delaware